top of page

 Science is one of the subjects that fills many homeschool parents with worry, but it doesn't have to!
 Homeschool science really can be fun and engaging for both the parents and the kids.

-In this post, I'll share what has worked well for us over the last 9 years of homeschooling through elementary and middle school.
+In this post, I'll share what has worked well for us over the last 12+ years of homeschooling through elementary, middle school, and now high school.
 You can use this as a jumping off point in finding your own best homeschool science groove.
 You've got this!

 Driven by Delight and Curiosity